cs-course-stu/CS3245-NUS-HW2/src/README.txt

           3.3.1 For the term that needs to perform NOT operation, we will do it at this step.
 	  3.3.2 We optimize the merging process by processing the empty postings list separately, which will reduce the unnecessary copies, e.g. [] OR [1, 2, 3, 4, 5].
-	  3.3.3 We deal with the AND NOT operation seprately because it can be done in linear time complexity.
+	  3.3.3 We deal with the AND NOT operation separately because it can be done in linear time complexity.
 We also implement the skip pointers to accelerate the merging.
-   4. After we get the result of the group, we add the result term into boolean expression and keep on executing until we the final result of the expression.
+   4. After we get the result of the group, we add the result term into the rest boolean expression and keep on executing until we get the final result of the expression.
    5. Print the final result and go to the next query.

 == Files included with this submission ==